WojciechMatuszewski/programming-notes/aws-stuff.md

 TODO:

+- SFX
+- SG regional? how to copy them?
 - so ALB is a layer 7 load balancer.
 How come Global Accelerator can have TCP listener which corresponds to ALB
 - CloudFormation Wait conditions
+- AWS IOT
 - Stack Policy and updating via CLI
 - MountTarget FQDN ??
 (EFS)
 - Taking snapshot of standby reduces RDS Multi-az latency?
 Is that because the I/O is suspended?